Jesterhearts/hop-hash/benches/README.md

 generated after-the-fact from the benchmark results, and the exact table sizes aren't recorded in the benchmarks, but the number of operations is.

+Keep in mind while reviewing these results that benchmarks on my machine can vary by up to 5% (although <3% is typical) between runs even though I'm running these on a quiet system.
+Also keep in mind that hop-hash is running at a load factor of 92%, while hashbrown is running at a load factor of 87.5%.

 | Benchmark                    | Test Item     |  O(Ops) |    hashbrown |     hop_hash | Relative Performance |
 | ---------------------------- | ------------- | ------: | -----------: | -----------: | -------------------- |
 | Churn                        | TestItem      |    4096 |  18.15 ns/op |  18.75 ns/op | 0.97x                |